San7o/valFuzz/README.md

 tests are executed continuously in a multithreaded environment (unless you specify `--no-multithread`) until you stop the program.

-You can run with fuzzing by specifyting `--fuzz`:
+You can run with fuzzing by specifying `--fuzz`:
 ```bash
 ./build/asserts_test --fuzz
 ```